Heat streak: July to be our 30th straight month of higher temperatures

 The 30-month run, in which each month had finished above respective mean temperatures for the 1981-2010 period, included some of the most dramatic climate events ever observed in New Zealand.

-Among them: our hottest summer (2017-18), our second hottest year (2018), our hottest month(January 2018) and two marine heatwaves – one which would have even been considered freakish amid 2050 conditions.
+Among them: our hottest summer (2017-18), our second hottest year (2018), our hottest month(January 2018) and two marine heatwaves – one which would likely be considered freakish amid anticipated 2050 conditions.

 The combined effect could be seen in the Southern Alps' snow-starved glaciers, which one scientist recently described as "sad and dirty" after another major melt.